rafazafar/nuxt-calc-web/README.md

 ### app
 The actual app, which extends/consumes the UI layer.
+App/server is where the server resides.
+Currently its using nitro proxy instead of creating each endpoint

 ## Setup

+1) Install VSCode plugin `Volar`, `Goto-alias` and `Nuxtr`

+2) In VSCode, Search for `@builtin TypeScript and JavaScript Language Features` extension.
+And Disable(workspace).
+Reload VSCode

-Make sure to install the dependencies:
+3) Make sure to install the dependencies:

 ```bash
 # pnpm